-Leaves: In the lower leaf stalks, A. minus are mostly hollow with a noticeable furrow on top, whereas A. lappa are solid with groves and have a much deeper furrow and clasp the stem.
+Leaves: In the lower leaf stalks, A. minus have a hollow core with a noticeable furrow on top, whereas A. lappa are solid with groves and have a much deeper furrow and clasp the stem.

 Habitat: Burdocks grow in full sun to partial shade, in a range of soil conditions, usually along rights-of-way, paths, woodland edges.
 Lesser Burdock is invasive.

 Names: The genus Arctium is an old name, from the Greek word arction, which was the name of a plant known to the Greeks and to the Romans (Pliny) as arcturus.
 The species minus, simply means 'smaller' and lappa is the Latin name for a 'bur'.

 Above: 1st photo - Lesser Burdock with the flowers above the bracts.
 Note the bifurcation of the white styles.
 2nd photo - Note in the disc florets, the cylinder shape of the corolla with five upward pointing lobes, which surrounds the dark purple anthers, which in turn, envelope the white style.

 Below - White Flowers: Burdock may occasionally have white corollas on the florets on the same plant as pink corollas.

 Comparison of Lesser Burdock with Greater Burdock.

 Flowers: A. minus has flower heads 1/2 to 1 inch wide, either stalkless or on short stalks and the flowers stick up above the bracts, whereas A. lappa has heads 1 to 1-1/2 inch wide, on long stalks the upper bracts are as long as the flowers.
 Flowers themselves are identical.

 Leaves: In the lower leaf stalks, A. minus are mostly hollow with a noticeable furrow on top - (note furrow in photo above left and below), whereas A. lappa are solid with groves but not the deep furrow and clasp the stem.